tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 Mesh-based quantities
 ^^^^^^^^^^^^

-``Mesh-based`` quantities are all the quantities associated with the nodes of the mesh, such as Fermi level, electron and hole density, conduction and valence band, etc., together with all the quantities associated with the elements of the mesh, such as current density.
+The ``mesh-based`` quantities are all the quantities associated with the nodes of the mesh, such as Fermi level, electron and hole density, conduction and valence band, etc., together with all the quantities associated with the elements of the mesh, such as current density.